 Part of potty training should be about fostering independence, which includes wiping correctly AND washing hands correctly.
-In the beginning, this could take a lot of effort and time, yet in the long-run your child should then start school being able to go to the toilet independently and keep clean.
+In the beginning, this takes a lot of effort and time.

-Having said all of this, I do recommend packing your child a spare set of pants at least as accidents can happen, particularly in the first few exciting weeks of school.
+I recommend packing a spare set of pants as accidents can happen!

 Can your child take care of their belongings?

-A brand new backpack, school uniform and lunchbox can seem super exciting, but would your child be able to recognise their belongings and bring them home, especially with most parents buying products from the same stores!
 Please make sure that you DO LABEL ALL BELONGINGS so that your child has a fighting chance of finding them.
-There are plenty of companies you can find that specialise in funky labels that include pictures to help your little one out.
+There are plenty of companies you can find that specialise in funky labels that will help your little one out.

 Can your child open their lunchbox?